Our friends from (Quality Perfomance Lab tell us in this article whats benefits of strength training for endurance sports.

 It is not the same to want to improve in muscular hypertrophy, as in maximum strength or RFD (force applied to movement).

-For each aspect of strength that we want to improve, there are training methods as defined by Badillo and Ayestarán (2002), but we opted to be for the training by speed of execution .
+For each aspect of strength that we want to improve, there are training methods as defined by Badillo and Ayestarán (2002), but we opted to be for the training for speed of execution .

 Our general recommendations for strength training based on a literature review and your own experience as coaches are as follows: